andrew-drogalis/MySQL-Concurrency/README.md

 }
 ```

 Check if the POST password has been provided.
-If not exit the application.
+If not, exit the application.

 ```php
 if (!isset($_POST['password'])) {